Poland's Belka concerned zloty will rise against euro

 With no excessive debt to be inflated away, Belka said, deflation could come to be accepted in Poland, unlike the worry in the euro zone.
 Asked if that was a reason to cut rates more, he said:

 "If you don't have inflationary pressures on the horizon, then why not?
 It's not a game changer for the economy these days, but it may help.
-But it may also destabilise certain behaviour by people," citing some junk bond yields at just 4 percent.
+But it may also destabilize certain behavior by people," citing some junk bond yields at just 4 percent.

 Belka said he did not think it was important to get inflation to the target of 2.5 percent by end of the MPC term in 2016, adding MPC members did not care about this.
 He dismissed any suggestion of lowering the target.